cdaviis/whoosh-take-home-challenge/README.md

 # Whoosh Take Home Challenge

-> *Note: This repo was built quickly for the take-home.
+> *Note: This repo was built as a mock for a take-home challenge.
 The framework scaffolding is in place, and I’m currently adding/polishing test cases (starting with TC-001).
-The intent was to show my approach to automation rather than a fully complete suite.*
+The intent was to show my approach to automation and not a fully complete suite.*

 ## Getting Started